Derrick Ward: Fresno State

-He gained 1,091 yards with 11 touchdowns on 197 carries (5.5-yard avg.) and caught three passes for 49 yards (16.3-yard avg.) in 20 games at Fresno State.
+He gained 1,091 yards with 11 touchdowns on 197 carries (5.5-yard avg.) and caught three passes for 49 yards (16.3-yard avg.) in 20 games at California State University, Fresno.
 Ward was ruled academically ineligible to play at Fresno State in 1998, he earned Freshman All-America honors the following year despite playing with a broken right hand.
 He was limited to only seven games for the Bulldogs in 2000 due to a knee injury.
 His Fresno State career ended when he was again ruled ineligible to play in 2001 and 2002 due to academics.

 Ottawa

 Ward transferred to Ottawa University in Kansas for his final year in 2003, when he set NAIA single-season records with 2,061 rushing yards, 28 touchdowns and 7.8 yards per carry.
 Also had recorded 47 yards on four receptions, in ten games at Ottawa.

 Professional career

 New York Jets

 Ward was selected by the New York Jets in the seventh round of the 2004 NFL draft with the 235th overall pick.

 On September 5, 2004, Ward was released by the Jets.